ascjones/devomato.com/blog/posts/currency-prices-as-an-event-stream.md

 tags: [EventStore]
 ---

 An excellent real world example of a stream of events is the frequently changing prices of financial instruments.
-So I'm going to use that data to play with <a href="http://geteventstore.com" target="_blank">EventStore</a>, see what interesting things I can do with it.
+So I'm going to use that data to play with <a href="http://geteventstore.com" target="_blank">EventStore</a>, see what interesting things I can do with it. <!-- excerpt -->

 ## Getting the data